blackesthouse/SiriusV2/README.md

 ## Credits

-Thanks to [This Nils](https://github.com/ThisNils), [Alex](https://github.com/alextusinean) and [any contributors](https://github.com/fnbrjs/fnbr.js/graphs/contributors) for creating the library to interact with Fortnite's HTTP and XMPP services ([fnbr.js](https://fnbr.js.org)) which is used in SiriusV2.
+Thanks to [This Nils](https://github.com/ThisNils), [Alex](https://github.com/alextusinean) and [every contributor](https://github.com/fnbrjs/fnbr.js/graphs/contributors) for creating the library to interact with Fortnite's HTTP and XMPP services ([fnbr.js](https://fnbr.js.org)) which is used in SiriusV2.

-Mello for pro

 ## License